Ask a question

 For example, we see on our line chart that there are times where the average payment has huge spikes.
 Let’s count these spikes per plan.

-• Add another Filter block after the Summarize block and filter for Average of Payment over 2000.
+- Add another Filter block after the Summarize block and filter for

-• Add another Summarize block after the second Filter block, and Count the rows by Plan.
+over 2000. - Add another Summarize block after the second Filter block, and Count the rows by

 Just by combining filters and summaries in the query builder, we created a nontrivial query: we counted, by plan, the months in which the average monthly payment on large, expected invoices was greater than 2000.